Home

 It is hard not only for a parent trying to gauge what their contribution may be but also for the traditional online calculators that attempt to estimate payment amounts.

 Because payments vary greatly, the average required amount for CA child support may be very far off what any particular parent may be ordered to pay because it is based on income and case-specific particulars.
 Nevertheless, the average payment for one child is around $600 per month, which falls between the low end of around $400 and the higher end of around $800.
+For national context, the U.S. Census Bureau’s most recent data puts the average monthly child support payment received across the country at $671 in 2023, the latest year available.

 The ideal situation would be for a parent to hire a Southern California child support lawyer to advise their case.
 Not only can an attorney assist parents in predicting a more accurate estimate, but they can also represent parents in court to get the most accurate, affordable payment amount possible.